Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Oksana Tashkinova

-PhD, is a Research Project Manager at Dalhousie University and a Research Assistant at MacEwan University in Canada, an Associate Professor at Priazovskyi State Technical University in Ukraine.
+Oksana Tashkinova, PhD, is a Research Project Manager at Dalhousie University and a Research Assistant at MacEwan University in Canada, she is also an Associate Professor at Priazovskyi State Technical University in Ukraine.
 Her research focuses on forced migration, family situation of Ukrainian forced migrants, youth resilience, and the sociology of education.
 She has contributed to research projects in Ukraine, Poland, the United Kingdom, and Canada, specializing in qualitative research methodologies.
 Oksana is also an educational expert, recognized by Ukraine’s National Agency for Quality Assurance in Higher Education.

 Developing Political Leadership